ArtskydJ/comicsrss.com/README.md

 2. Create a folder in `_generator/scrapers`
 3. Copy the `_generator/scrapers/dilbert/http-get.js` file, and paste it into your new folder
 4. Copy the `_generator/scrapers/dilbert/merge.js` file, and paste it into your new folder
-5. Create an `index.js` file in your new folder with the following
+5. Create an `index.js` file in your new folder.
+Copy the javascript below

 ```js
 // index.js